Code-Screen/Code-Screen.github.io/docs/results.md

 ### Test Run Output

-This section gives you access the full output log file that was generated when we built the candidate's submission (compiled the code, ran the unit test cases, etc.).
+This section gives you access to the full output log file that was generated when we built the candidate's submission (compiled the code, ran the unit test cases, etc.).

 ### Time Taken